-As of March 30, 2023, none of our outstanding ordinary shares are held by record holders in the United States.
+To the best of our knowledge, as of March 31, 2024, 192,409,845 of our outstanding Class A ordinary shares were held by one record holder in the United States, which is the depositary of our ADS program, representing 46.6% of our total issued and outstanding ordinary shares on an as-converted basis (excluding the 5,353,776 Class A ordinary shares issued to our depositary bank for bulk issuance of ADSs reserved for future share issuances upon the exercise or vesting of equity awards under our Public Company Share Incentive Plan) as of such date.
 None of our shareholders has informed us that it is affiliated with a member of Financial Industry Regulatory Authority, or FINRA.
 We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.